 Click the image above to login to the district library resources.

 To see the real progress and evolution of schools, check out our I-Quad/Learning Commons!
-The days of libraries being just a repository of old books is long gone.
-Libraries in Eagle County Schools are evolving into Learning Commons -- media rich, with laptops, LCD screens, and high top tables for collaboration -- the only thing keeping it from being a coffee shop in a book store is the coffee.
+The days of libraries being just a repository of old books are long gone.
+Libraries in Eagle County Schools are evolving into Learning Commons – media-rich with laptops, LCD screens, and high-top tables for collaboration – the only thing keeping it from being a coffee shop in a bookstore is the coffee.
 Needless to say, Learning Commons are the new "hub" of the school.

 What is a Learning Commons?

 "A Learning Commons is a common or shared space that is both physical and virtual.
 It is designed to move students beyond mere research, practice and group work to a greater level of engagement through exploration, experimentation, and collaboration.
 A Learning Commons is more than a room or a website.
-A Learning commons allows users to create their own environments to improve learning.
-A Learning Commons is about changing school culture, and transforming the way teaching and learning occur."
-Loertscher, Koechlin and Rosenfeld, 2012.
+A Learning Commons allows users to create their own environments to improve learning.
+A Learning Commons is about changing school culture, and transforming the way teaching and learning occurs."
+Loertscher, Koechlin, and Rosenfeld, 2012.

 ...it is a "media-rich" state of mind that facilitates teaching and learning using a myriad of formats.